 Solution 3: Change These Network Settings

-Your network settings can greatly impact the internet speed and the signal strength.
+Your network settings can greatly impact the internet speed and signal strength.
 First, make sure that your device can take advantage of all the network types – 2G, 3G, 4G, and 5G.
 For this, go to Settings -> Wireless and Network -> Wi-Fi & Network -> SIM & Network -> Preferred Network Type and tap on 2G/3G/4G/5G.
-When this option is selected, you device automatically choose the best network type.
+When this option is selected, your device automatically chooses the best network type.

 If the problem persists, you can manually register the network.
 Just go to Settings -> Wireless and Network -> Wi-Fi & Network -> SIM & Network -> Select the SIM Card -> Network Operators -> and uncheck Choose Automatically.
 This will force the device to manually fetch the available networks.
 Tap on your sim carrier to register it.

 If your Pixel 5 is connected to a Wi-Fi network, but can’t provide the internet connection or is too low, then you should forget and then connect to the Wi-Fi network again.
 The device will try to establish the connection again and this could fix the connectivity issues on your Pixel 5.
 Follow these steps: